Thomas-GeDaD/SignalK_raspberry_MCS/README.md

 ![owire](/data/Picture_MCS_owire2.png)

 The sample rate should be not less then "number of sensors" x 1s = "sample rate"

+### Since the V 1.0.7 there is an additional option for "Offsets" of the DS18B20 Sensors.
+If you update the Plugin you must add a number like 0, else you get an error.
+The "offstes" is sum to the incomming temperature value.
+Means if you get a 12,2°C from the Sensor and you set an offset of -1.25 you get an reult of 10,95°C.

 ## How to use a digital input (IN1-IN4) for seatalk1 reading